djhm86/vnet-py-api-azure/README.md

 # vnet-py-api-azure
-These APIs will create and manage vnets and subnets in Azure
+These APIs will create and manage vnets and subnets in Azure.
+They are deployed on Azure function apps.